 - Form a Personal Support Network: These are the people you should involve in your emergency planning and can help you in an emergency situation.
 They include your nearby family, friends, caregivers, neighbors, and co-workers.
 Be sure to give at least one trusted member of your support network a key to your house or apartment.
 Also, let members of your support group know where you store your emergency kit.
 Most importantly, you should not rely on just one person but have at least three or more people you can call on for help.

 - Complete a Personal Assessment: Make a list of your personal needs and your resources for meeting them in a disaster environment.
-You need to take into account what you will be able to do for yourself and what assistance you may need before, during and after a disaster such as a hurricane.
-This should include daily living needs (personal care/personal care equipment, adaptive feeding devices, and electricity-dependent equipment), your ability to get around before, during and after a disaster (cleaning up disaster debris, transportation, and blocked roads) and evacuating if necessary.
+You need to take into account what you will be able to do for yourself and what assistance you may need before, during, and after a disaster such as a hurricane.
+This should include daily living needs (personal care/personal care equipment, adaptive feeding devices, and electricity-dependent equipment), and your ability to get around before, during, and after a disaster (cleaning up disaster debris, transportation, and blocked roads), and evacuating if necessary.

-- Get Informed: Know about the specific hazards that threaten your community (hurricanes, tornadoes, earthquakes, flooding, etc.), learn about community disaster plans and community warning systems and find out more about special assistance programs.
+- Get Informed: Know about the specific hazards that threaten your community (hurricanes, tornadoes, earthquakes, flooding, etc.), learn about community disaster plans and community warning systems, and find out more about special assistance programs.
 Mississippi citizens with disabilities and access or functional needs should consider getting to know their local first responders and emergency managers.
-Click here to contact your local emergency management office.

 - Create an Emergency Kit: Your emergency kit should have supplies specific to your functional needs.
 A complete list of suggested items can be found in the links below.

-The Disability Integration Advisor is available to provide emergency preparedness training to groups of people with disabilities, family members, service providers and primary care givers and that it can be designed to meet their specific needs.
+The Disability Integration Advisor is available to provide emergency preparedness training to groups of people with disabilities, family members, service providers, and primary caregivers and it can be designed to meet their specific needs.